John Alcindor: Life and career

 Alcindor was born in Port of Spain, Trinidad, where he was educated at Saint Mary's College; after winning one of the four Island Scholarships he went to study medicine at Edinburgh University, Scotland, graduating from there with a medical degree in 1899.
 He then worked in London hospitals, in Plaistow, Hampstead and Camberwell, going into practice on his own around 1907.
 At this period he played cricket, as a wicket keeper for London teams.
-In 1911 he married Minnie Martin, a white British woman.
+In 1911, he married Minnie Martin, a white British woman.

 Refused a place in the Royal Army Medical Corps, Alcindor was awarded a Red Cross medal for his work with the wounded at London rail stations during World War I.

 Alcindor served as senior district medical officer of the London borough of Paddington from 1921 until his death.
 As a medical officer he worked under the Poor Law which meant that he could offer free treatment for poor people in their homes.
 Alcindor was also the secretary of the Poor Law Medical Officers Association.

-He is the great-uncle of Kareem Abdul-Jabbar (born Ferdinand Lewis Alcindor, Jr.).
+Alcindor was the great-uncle of basketball player Kareem Abdul-Jabbar (born Ferdinand Lewis Alcindor, Jr.).